huzaifahazelGit/react-native-user-detector-active-inactive/README.md

   /**
    * Children components to embed inside UserInactivity's View.
-   * If any children component is pressed, `onAction` is called after
+   * If any children component is pressed,    `onHandleActiveInactive` is called after
    * `timeForInactivity` seconds. not millisecond
    */